- “Salary and Benefits” recorded the widest talent gap at 8-point difference between talent expectations and assessment of employers

 The survey also revealed that less engaged employees are 23% more likely to consider changing jobs.

-Additionally, both Gen Z and Millennials reported lower engagement when seeking higher pay, while Gen X expressed greater concern over job security and missed promotions.
+Millennials & Generation X: Consistently identify work-life balance as their foremost workplace motivator.
+Millennials, similar to Gen Z, show reduced engagement when seeking higher pay, while Gen X expressed greater concern over job security and missed promotions.

 Offering competitive salaries is just one part of attracting and retaining top talent.
 Employers must also prioritise providing a good work-life balance to their employees by providing flexible work arrangements, fostering a positive culture, and ensuring workloads are both manageable and stimulating for growth.
 While achieving this balance can sound challenging, today’s talent is looking for an employee experience that empowers and fulfills them.